poliva/a-instant/README.md

 1. Download the latest release from the [Releases page](https://github.com/YOUR_USERNAME/a-instant/releases)
 2. Unzip the file (macOS usually does this automatically)
 3. Move the app to your Applications folder
-4. Opening an unsigned app:
-   - Open Terminal
-   - Run: `xattr -r -d com.apple.quarantine /Applications/A-Instant.app`
-   - This tells Gatekeeper to skip checking the application on launch and only needs to be done once after installation
-5. When prompted, grant accessibility permissions in System Settings > Privacy & Security > Accessibility
+4. When prompted, grant accessibility permissions in System Settings > Privacy & Security > Accessibility

 ## Usage